csalmeida/protonmail-themes/README.md

 npm install
 ```

-Create a `.env` file from the example.
-You can choose between creating as many themes in with `SCSS` on the `/templates` folder or a single theme from the `theme-template.scss`.
-When you're done convert them into `CSS` by running the following commands:
+Themes can be created by duplicating and renaming the [example theme folder](templates/theme_example) and its `.scss` file to the theme name.
+Then edit that file by chaging the color variables.
+You can also extend the theme by editing the `_styles.css` partial or by creating a custom one.

+Two commands are available to compile themes:
 ```
-*// Transpiles multiple themes at once.* npm run theme-build-all
+*// Compiles themes as changes are made.* npm run watch

+*// Compiles all themes.*
-*// Transpiles a single theme from theme_template.scss* npm run theme-build
+npm run build
 ```

-The setup and transpile steps are [explained in slightly more detail on a wiki page](https://github.com/csalmeida/protonmail-themes/wiki/Project-setup-and-theme-compilation).

 ### Feedback and fixes.
 If you notice something's missing feel free to make a pull request.
 If you have no time to fix it please open an issue.